tgsmith61591/pewpew/README.md

 #### 1. Controlling package behavior with environment variables

+* `PEWPEW_LOG_LEVEL`

+  The logging level.
+Default is `'INFO'`.
+This is primarily an internally-used environment variable used to control debugging messages.

 * `PEWPEW_TRACE_HISTORY_SIZE`

   The size of the trace history `pewpew` will retain.
 This is controlled